codalnest/files/lgc.md

 (d) Irrevocable resignations by Sangguniang members shall be deemed accepted upon presentation before an open session of the Sanggunian concerned and duly entered in its records: Provided, however, That this subsection does not apply to Sanggunian members who are subject to recall elections or to cases where existing laws prescribe the manner of acting upon such resignations.

-SECTION 83.
+Section 83.
 Grievance Procedure. - In every local government unit, the local chief executive shall establish a procedure to inquire into, act upon, resolve or settle complaints and grievances presented by local government employees.

-SECTION 84.
+Section 84.
 Administrative Discipline. - Investigation and adjudication of administrative complaints against appointive local officials and employees as well as their suspension and removal shall be in accordance with the civil service law and rules and other pertinent laws.
 The results of such administrative investigations shall be reported to the Civil Service Commission.

-SECTION 85.
+Section 85.
 Preventive Suspension of Appointive Local Officials and Employees. - (a) The local chief executives may preventively suspend for a period not exceeding sixty (60) days any subordinate official or employee under his authority pending investigation if the charge against such official or employee involves dishonesty, oppression or grave misconduct or neglect in the performance of duty, or if there is reason to believe that the respondent is guilty of the charges which would warrant his removal from the service.

 (b) Upon expiration of the preventive suspension, the suspended official or employee shall be automatically reinstated in office without prejudice to the continuation of the administrative proceedings against him until its termination.
 If the delay in the proceedings of the case is due to the fault, neglect or request of the respondent, the time of the delay shall not be counted in computing the period of suspension herein provided.

-SECTION 86.
+Section 86.
 Administrative Investigation. - In any local government unit, administrative investigation may be conducted by a person or a committee duly authorized by the local chief executive.
 Said person or committee shall conduct hearings on the cases brought against appointive local officials and employees and submit their findings and recommendations to the local chief executive concerned within fifteen (15) days from the conclusion of the hearings.
 The administrative cases herein mentioned shall be decided within ninety (90) days from the time the respondent is formally notified of the charges.

-SECTION 87.
+Section 87.
 Disciplinary Jurisdiction. - Except as otherwise provided by law, the local chief

 executive may impose the penalty of removal from service, demotion in rank, suspension for not more than one (1) year without pay, fine in an amount not exceeding six (6) months' salary, or reprimand and otherwise discipline subordinate officials and employees under his jurisdiction.
 If the penalty imposed is suspension without pay for not more than thirty (30) days, his decision shall be final.
 If the penalty imposed is heavier than suspension of thirty (30) days, the decision shall be appealable to the Civil Service Commission, which shall decide the appeal within thirty (30) days from receipt thereof.

-SECTION 88.
+Section 88.
 Execution Pending Appeal. - An appeal shall not prevent the execution of a decision of removal or suspension of a respondent-appellant.
 In case the respondent-appellant is exonerated, he shall be reinstated to his position with all the rights and privileges appurtenant thereto from the time he had been deprived thereof.

-SECTION 89.
+Section 89.
 Prohibited Business and Pecuniary Interest. - (a) It shall be unlawful for any local government official or employee, directly or indirectly, to: (1) Engage in any business transaction with the local government unit in which he is an official or employee or over which he has the power of supervision, or with any of its authorized boards, officials, agents, or attorneys, whereby money is to be paid, or property or any other thing of value is to be transferred, directly or indirectly, out of the resources of the local government unit to such person or firm; (2) Hold such interests in any cockpit or other games licensed by a local government unit.

 (3) Purchase any real estate or other property forfeited in favor of such local government unit for unpaid taxes or assessment, or by virtue of a legal process at the instance of the said local government unit.